List of historic properties in Pearce, Arizona: Brief history

 According to Archaeological findings Pearce and the surrounding area of what is now Cochise County was inhabited by the Clovis Man, the name given to the members of the prehistoric Paleoamerican culture the Clovis culture, until the end of the last Ice Age.
 Other tribes such as the Anasazi people, the Hohokam and the Agrarians later resided in the area up until 1400 AD.
-Spanish explorers lead by Don Francisco Vazquez de Coronado entered Cochise County in search of the “Seven Cities of Cibola” where according to Spanish legend, the streets were paved with gold.
+Spanish explorers led by Don Francisco Vazquez de Coronado entered Cochise County in search of the “Seven Cities of Cibola” where according to Spanish legend, the streets were paved with gold.
 By then the area was inhabited by the members of the Solado tribe.
 By 1700 the Solado's were eventually driven out of the area by the Apaches.
 The Apaches did not like the colonization of their lands by the Spaniards and didn't want to be converted to a new religion (Christianity).
 By 1775, the Apaches had driven the Spaniards out.

-James Pearce and his wife lived in the town of Tombstone were he worked the mines while his wife managed a boarding house.
+James Pearce and his wife lived in the town of Tombstone where he worked the mines while his wife managed a boarding house.
 The Pearce family, which included two sons and a daughter, decided to move to Sulphur Springs Valley, where they established a ranch with the money that they had saved.
 James Pearce and his sons were busy with their ranching activities when the elder Pearce decided to take a rest.
 While resting he picked up a rock and threw it against a rock edge.
 When the rock broke he realized that the rock contained gold.
 He took it to an assay in Tombstone and was told that the rock in question had a high ore content of both gold and silver.
 The specimen was assayed at $22,000 per ton in silver and $5,000 per ton in gold.
 Immediately the Pearce family filed mining claims and began to work on the claims.
 He named his mine the "Commonwealth Mine".
 His sons soon told their father that they did not wish to continue working the mine and would rather return to ranching.

 John Brockman, a businessman from Silver City, New Mexico, heard about the gold mine and became interested in purchasing the mine.
 After meeting with Pearce, he convinced him to sell the mine.
 Pearce reached an agreement where he would sell the mine for $250,000 with an added stipulation.
 The stipulation required that Brockman had 90 days to work the mine and it guaranteed that Mrs. Pearce would be the person to run a boardinghouse beside the mine.
 The deal between Brockman and the Pearce family was finalized and thus Brockman became the new owner of the Commonwealth Mine.
 It wasn't long before a small settlement called Fittsburg was established close to the mine and about one mile east of the town of Pearce.